mehrdadalmasi2020/xlm-roberta-text-classifier-lux/README.md

 - Mehrdad ALMASI (email: mehrdad.al.2023@gmail.com)
 - Demival VASQUES FILHO (email: demival.vasques@uni.lu)
-- Gabor Mihaly TOTH (email: gabor.toth@uni.lu)

 ### License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Example Usage  # New section added
+## Example Usage

-This section provides a complete example of how to load a dataset, split it into training, validation, and test sets, fine-tune the BERT model, and evaluate it.
+This section provides a complete example of how to load a dataset, split it into training, validation, and test sets, fine-tune the XLM-RoBERTa model, and evaluate it.

 ### 1. Build and Split the Dataset